microsoft/nnfusion/artifacts/README.md

     - *Exercisability*: under the *artifacts* folder, we prepare all the script and data to reproduce the experiements in individual folders named by the figure name in paper.

 - Results Reproduced:
     - To reproduce the main results presented in our paper, we provide a Docker image containing all the environments and baseline software, and an Azure NC24s_v3 VM with the same configurations as we used in paper evaluation.
-As the GraphCore and ROCm environments are internal resoruces with resitrict accessbility, we use the CUDA GPUs environment to reproduce the main results.
+As the GraphCore and ROCm environments are internal resoruces with resitrict accessbility, we use the CUDA GPUs (NVIDIA Tesla V100 GPU) environment to reproduce the main results.
 We also provide detailed guideline to help reproduce the results step by step.

 ## 1. Environment Preparation